top of page

 Introduction

 'Star' fund managers are often in the news, sometimes for the wrong reasons.
-Regarding media profile, some hedge funds tend to be at the opposite end of the spectrum, shunning attention at all costs.
+At the other end

-For those interested in the most secretive of these firms, 'The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution' is a must-read book.
-I first read it soon after it was released in late 2019, but with the return of the Great British Summer, I recently spent some time rereading it under the old oak tree in the garden.
-The book details the story of James Simons and Renaissance Technologies (Rentec), the hedge fund he founded.
+of the media spectrum, some hedge funds shun attention at all costs.
+For those interested in one of the most secretive of these firms, 'The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution' is a must-read book.
+I first read it soon after it was released in late 2019, but with the return of the Great British Summer in 2023, I spent some time rereading it under the old oak tree in the garden.
+The book details the story of James Simons (RIP) and Renaissance Technologies (Rentec), the hedge fund he founded.

 Early days